Secure services with TLSEstimated reading time: 5 minutes

 - Add labels to your swarm service for UCP to reconfigure the proxy service.

 Let the proxy handle TLS

-In this example we’ll deploy a swarm service and let the proxy service handle the TLS connection.
-All traffic between the proxy and the swarm service is not secured, so you should only use this option if you trust that no one can monitor traffic inside services running on your datacenter.
+The following example deploys a swarm service and lets the proxy service handle the TLS connection.
+All traffic between the proxy and the swarm service is not secured, so use this option only if you trust that no one can monitor traffic inside services running in your datacenter.